You may be eligible for an Education Maintenance Allowance if you are aged 16-19 and wish to stay on in education.

 - apply before 28 February if you are 16 after 30 September

-- Forms are also available from your school or Educational Services at the Council Offices, Garshake Road, Dumbarton from the beginning of June.
+- Forms are also available from your school or Educational Services at the Council Offices, 16 Church Street, Dumbarton from the beginning of June.

 Please ensure that you sign the application form AND include all original documentation before posting.